 However, if you’re running a cheaper prebuilt desktop, it’s possible that the 300W power supply it came with won’t be enough to handle your new CPU + the new graphics card I know you’re going to install.
 In this instance, you might want to consider upgrading it before too long.

-If you find that the new CPU you want is not compatible with your motherboard, well, I guess it’s time to upgrade more parts then!
-There are a few things (aside from the new motherboard) to keep in mind, most of them will likely cost you more money.
+If the new CPU you want is not compatible with your motherboard, well, it’s time to upgrade more parts!
+There are a few things (aside from the new motherboard) to keep in mind, most of them will more than likely cost you more money.

 A new motherboard might mean that you now require new RAM and potentially even a new copy of your OS.
 At the very least, you should always perform a fresh install of your operating system after making major changes like swapping motherboards.

-The first thing you’re going to want to do is find a compatible motherboard.
+The first thing you’re going to want to do is find a compatible motherboard if you don’t order a motherboard CPU combo.
 Not only does it have to be compatible with your new CPU, but it also has to fit inside of your case.
 If you’re running a mid-tower ATX case, you can easily run all but the biggest eATX motherboards.
 If you’re running an mATX case, you are more than likely limited to mATX or mini-ITX motherboards.

 Depending on how old (or new) your current build is, it might be running on anything from old DDR RAM (I hope not…) all the way up to newest which is currently DDR4.

-If you’re currently using a prebuilt desktop, there’s a chance that your old Windows license won’t transfer over to your upgraded PC will technically be a “new” computer.
+If you’re currently using a prebuilt desktop, there’s a really good chance that your old Windows license won’t transfer over to your upgraded PC – it will technically be a “new” computer once the motherboard swap is performed.
 One option is calling Microsoft to see if they’ll help you transfer the new license over as you’ve really only changed a few parts – which might work.
 But, if that fails, your only other option is to buy your own copy of Windows 10.

 An alternative option would be to run a Linux-based OS like Ubuntu or Mint.
 All Linux-based operating systems are open source as well as completely free.
 However, Linux tends to run into compatibility issues with games and programs that haven’t been developed to run on Linux.